PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:50:53
+Last updated: 2024-04-02 19:52:00
-Random Quote: History is written by the victors. - Winston Churchill
+Random Quote: Love is rarer than genius itself.
+And friendship is rarer than love. - Charles Péguy